 SECOND STAGE THEATER OFF-BROADWAY

-Second Stage Theater’s current season at The Tony Kiser Theater includes the New York premiere of Tracy Letts’ Mary Page Marlowe, directed by Lila Neugebauer currently in previews.
+Second Stage Theater’s current season at The Tony Kiser Theater include its critically-acclaimed production of Harvey Fierstein’s Torch Song, directed by Moisés Kaufman; the world premiere of Greg Pierce’s Cardinal, directed by Kate Whoriskey in January 2018; and the New York premiere of Tracy Letts’ Mary Page Marlowe, directed by Lila Neugebauer in June of 2018.

 For more information, please visit www.2ST.com

 # # #

 Photo credit: Armie Hammer photo by Maarten de Boer.